Belarus opposition figure detained when flight diverted

 The presidential press service said the bomb threat was received while the plane was over Belarusian territory.
 Officials later said no explosives were found on board.
 Flight-tracker sites indicate the plane was about 10 kilometers (six) miles from the Lithuanian border when it changed course.

-Exiled opposition leader Sviatlana Tsikhanouskaya called on the International Civil Aviation Organization, or ICAO, to begin an investigation.
+Exiled opposition leader Sviatlana Tsikhanouskaya called on the International Civil Aviation Organization to begin an investigation.

 “It is absolutely obvious that this is an operation by the special services to hijack an aircraft in order to detain activist and blogger Raman Pratasevich,” she said in a statement.
 “Not a single person who flies over Belarus can be sure of his safety.”